Former Fox News CEO Roger Ailes dies at 77

 Roger Ailes, the man who transformed television news and American politics in his role as founder of Fox News before being brought down by a sexual harassment scandal, died Thursday morning, the network announced.
-Three days earlier, he celebrated his 77th birthday.
+He had celebrated his 77th birthday three days earlier.

 Ailes' wife, Elizabeth, said in a statement that the family is "profoundly sad and heartbroken" following his death.